If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 5. Hotel Reservation Information

+You'll also want to carry a copy of the hotel address around with you.
 If you are traveling as a family, each member should have this information, just in case you are separated at any point and lose contact, such as when out shopping.
 Having the address is useful for showing a taxi driver or member of the public to help you get home.

 Pro Tip: Always carry a pen.
 You'll need one to fill out your arrival card, but a pen will also come in handy if you need to quickly jot something down.

-6. Carry-on Cash
+6. Carry-On Cash

-People are rarely asked to prove they have access to this money, but best practice is to carry this as a minimum amount of cash.
-If you're not carrying Baht, take the exchange rate of your local currency in to consideration to make sure it converts to cover the amount required.
+People are rarely asked to prove that they have access to this money, but best practice is to carry this as a minimum amount of cash.

 7. Emergency Numbers